-GTA chairman meets Mamata amid churning in hill politics | Politics
+GTA chairman meets Mamata amid churning in Hill politics | Politics

 GJM leader Bimal Gurung, Hamro Party's Ajoy Edwards and Binay Tamang, who has quit the TMC to return to the GJM, have joined hands to reignite the demand for Gorkhaland.

-The trio has formed a platform, Bharatiya Gorkha Swabhiman Sangharsh Manch, and vowed to fight for the aspirations of the people of the hills claiming that the GTA had failed to fulfil them.
+The trio has formed a platform, Bharatiya Gorkha Swabhiman Sangharsh Manch, and vowed to fight for the aspirations of the people of the Hills claiming that the GTA failed to fulfil them.

 The picturesque Darjeeling, often referred to as the 'queen of the hills', has witnessed several agitations over the years, with political parties promising the people a separate Gorkhaland state and implementation of the Sixth Schedule, which grants autonomy to a tribal-inhabited region.